 It’s little surprise that Ubuntu is utilized by big companies like Amazon’s AWS and the Android open-source project for development.
-You should check out Ubuntu Make too, which is a comprehensive package of development tools (complete with dependencies) that makes it easy to jump straight into the developing!
+You should check out Ubuntu Make, too, which is a comprehensive package of development tools (complete with dependencies) that makes it easy to jump straight into developing!

 Though he hops from distribution to distribution, Linux creator Linus Torvalds favors simplicity of setup.
 For a long time he mentioned Fedora as one of his preferred distributions, which speaks to that ease of use.
 We could recommend Fedora based on the kind words from the famously blunt Torvalds alone, but that’s just the start.

 Fedora might be easy to install and configure, but it’s anything but dumbed down.
 Many new technologies make their way to Fedora before they end up in other distributions.
 If you’re looking to stay caught up with what’s happening in the world of Linux, this is a great distribution.
 Fedora’s updates eventually make their way into Red Hat Enterprise Linux, as Red Hat is a sponsor of the project.

 You’ll find three core varieties of the distribution: Fedora Workstation, Fedora Server, and Fedora Atomic.
 This is handy for developers, as you get a version to run on your laptop, your server, and even one to power your cloud services.